Independent Baptist Music Wars

 1. The Bible warns, He that answereth a matter before he heareth it, it is folly and shame unto him” (Prov.
 18:13).
-If you haven’t watched the video presentations “The Transformative Power of Contemporary Worship Music” and “The Foreign Spirit of Contemporary Worship Music” you haven’t heard this matter.
+If you haven’t watched the video presentations “The Transformative Power of Contemporary Praise Music” and “The Foreign Spirit of Contemporary Worship Music” you haven’t heard my warning.
 At least take the time to hear the warning and to educate yourself about the heart of the issue before you make a decision.
 If you think you understand the issue of the adaptation of contemporary worship music by reading an article or two, you are wrong.
 You have to HEAR and SEE this one to understand it.
 If you aren’t willing to hear me out, then you can’t possibly make a proper decision as to whether I am speaking the truth and you should refrain from expressing an opinion on the matter.
-These video presentations can be ordered on DVD or downloaded in eVideo format from the online catalog at the Way of Life web site.
+These video presentations can be ordered on DVD or downloaded for free in eVideo format from the Way of Life web site.

-3. If it is true that the problem at Lancaster last year (2011) was that Paul Chappell was sick and let a couple of CCM songs slip through the cracks during his illness, why did the church use charismatic-ecumenical CCM for years before 2011 and why do they continue to use it as of the spring of 2012?
+5. If it is true that the problem at Lancaster Baptist Church in 2011 was that Paul Chappell was sick and let a couple of CCM songs slip through the cracks during his illness, why did the church use charismatic-ecumenical CCM for years before 2011 and why have they continued to use it?
 The adaptation of CCM at Lancaster/West Coast is far reaching and extends back many years.
 Following are a few examples of CCM songs that have been used there:

 “Hallelujah to the Lamb” by Don Moen (who thinks God is the author of the weird charismatic “laughing revival”)